lyonscode/lyonscode.github.io/_posts/2025-06-04-tryhackme-tardigrade-write-up-no-answers.md

 author: Michael
 paginate: false
 ---
 NOTE: This version has answers in plain text.
-If you're looking for guidance without spoilers, a version of this write-up can be found here.
+If you're just looking for guidance, a version of this write-up without explicit answers can be found here.

 The TryHackMe room Tardigrade can be found [here](https://tryhackme.com/r/room/tardigrade).